lupyuen/lupyuen.github.io/src/pio.md

 }
 ```

-When we run the Test Program, we see...
+When we run the Test Program, we see the values of the Registers PH_CFG1 and PH_DATA...

 ```text
 nsh> hello